mic-max/uptime-flare/README.md

 can I compress the latency information that I request from the browser.

-open websocket from browser to load the newest data. in the cloudflare worker it can also have new latency be pushed to currently open connections somehow?

 have the entire website be loaded and generated client side.

 get away from next.js since it is so bloated for the purposes of this website.